Abelian dualities and line defect indices for 3d gauge theories: Line defects in 3d Abelian gauge theories

+can be viewed as the effective spin and $\omega_i$ is the spin connection on $S^2$.
+Then we can use the spherical harmonics $Y_{j,j_3}^{s_{\textrm{eff}}}$ of spin $s_{\textrm{eff}}$ to get the matter index (see \cite{Imamura:2011su,Kapustin:2011jm} for the details).
+Inserting the flavor Abelian vortex line of charge $\mathsf{q}$ which is localized on a point on the $S^2$, the shifted spin is modified as

+By noting that the actual dependence on the shifted spin appearing in the matter index is simply controlled by the the absolute values of the weights after summing over the contributions to the single particle index \cite{Imamura:2011su,Kapustin:2011jm}, we reach the conclusion that the insertion of the Abelian flavor vortex line acts on the index by shifting the associated flavor fugacity $x$ in the indices of the matter fields \footnote{Our convention is different from that in \cite{Drukker:2012sr} as we describe the contributions involving the effective spins due to the background flux by using the absolute values of the weights. }

-In addition, the zeros or poles for the matter fields can be also generated by a dynamical monopole operator of magnetic charge corresponding to a singular gauge transformation.
+Here the zeros or poles for the matter fields are also generated by a dynamical Abelian monopole operator of magnetic charge $m$ corresponding to a singular gauge transformation.
 Hence the total shift of the spin is given by the magnitude of a net sum of the vortex number and the magnetic charge in the evaluation of the vortex line defect index.
 Furthermore, the junction of the vortex lines can support the BPS flavor monopole operators for the background gauge fields.
 The contributions from the flavor monopole operators to the vortex line defect index may appear as an extra overall factor with the same form as a dynamical monopole operator but with a fixed magnetic charge.

 In the following, we test the dualities of line operators in 3d $\mathcal{N}\ge 4$ Abelian gauge theories by computing the line defect indices according to the above methods.
 They are perfectly consistent with the conjectured dualities \cite{Assel:2015oxa,Dimofte:2019zzj} under $\mathcal{N}=4$ mirror symmetry.
 Applying the both prescriptions for the supersymmetric indices decorated by the vortex and Wilson lines, we also evaluate the line defect indices for the mixed vortex-Wilson line.
 Consequently, we propose more general dualities of line operators for $\mathcal{N}\ge 4$ supersymmetric Abelian gauge theories as matching pairs of the line defect indices.